 Jeremy Freedman retired from his role as President & Chief Executive Officer of Gluskin Sheff + Associates Inc. on June 30, 2016, after serving in this capacity for six years.
 He was previously Deputy Chief Executive Officer and prior thereto, Executive Vice-President and Chief Operating Officer.
 Mr. Freedman received a Juris Doctorate degree from Queen's University in 1982 and was called to the Bar of Ontario in 1984.
 While at Queen's University, he was elected Rector of the University and served in this capacity from 1980-1982.
 He received a Master’s of Business Administration degree from the Harvard Business School in 1986, graduating as a Baker Scholar.
 From 1986 to 2000, Mr. Freedman was a partner with the law firm Davies, Ward & Beck, specialising in corporate and commercial litigation.
 In 2015 Mr. Freedman proudly represented Canada and served as the Flag Bearer for the Canadian delegation at the European Maccabi Games in Berlin.
-He has also represented Canada as a member of its Golf Team on two prior occasions in the Maccabiah Games in Israel, and will be doing so again at the 2017 Games.
+He has also represented Canada as a member of its Golf Team on three occasions in the Maccabiah Games in Israel.
 In addition to serving as a Director of the Friends of Simon Wiesenthal Centre for Holocaust Studies, Mr. Freedman is a member of the Boards of Directors of the Diabetes Hope Foundation, the Jerusalem Foundation and the North York General Hospital Foundation.

 Ron Frisch is the owner, President and CEO of Kohl & Frisch Limited.
 He joined his family in the management of the company in 1980.
 Mr. Frisch has taken on several industry leadership roles including Chairman (four terms) of the Canadian Association of Pharmacy Distribution Management , Member of the CAPDM Board of Directors, Past Member of Canadian Association of Chain Drug Stores Advisory Board, Member of the World Presidents Organization and Chief Executive Organization.
 He has served on the Board of Directors for several charitable organizations and has chaired numerous charitable fundraising campaigns and events.
 In 2011, he was elected as a Fellow of the Institute of Chartered Accountants of Ontario (FCA), and in 2012 was awarded the Queen Elizabeth II Diamond Jubilee Medal.

 Rabbi Meyer H. May is the Executive Director of the Simon Wiesenthal Center and Museums of Tolerance.
 He has traveled throughout the world meeting with heads of state and leading government officials, as well as some of the most prominent corporate leaders and philanthropists of our time.
-As the chief development officer of the Simon Wiesenthal Center, Rabbi May and his team have raised well over $500 million in support of the Simon Wiesenthal Center and its multi-faceted divisions.
-Specifically, Rabbi May directs the Center’s capital expansion campaigns and its annual $30 million international fund-raising campaigns.
-He is currently guiding the $100 million capital campaign to build the Center for Human Dignity: Museum of Tolerance Jerusalem.
+As the chief development officer of the Simon Wiesenthal Center, Rabbi May and his team have raised well over $800 million in support of the Simon Wiesenthal Center and its multi-faceted divisions.
+Specifically, Rabbi May directs the Center’s capital expansion campaigns and its annual $28 million international fund-raising operations campaigns.
+He is currently guiding the $250 million capital campaign to build the Museum of Tolerance Jerusalem.

 Sam Mizrahi is the President of Mizrahi Developments, a private real estate development company.
 Mizrahi Developments is the first and only company in Canada to be licensed and ISO 9001 Certified for development and construction in both the residential and commercial development sector in Canada and is registered with Tarion and BILD.
 Sam is also the President of Northern Citadel Bancorp, a private company registered with the Financial Services Commission of Ontario (FSCO) as a Mortgage Investment Trust (MIT).
 Sam, an entrepreneur since 1987, has a mosaic of experiences as the founder of many start-up companies including the transitioning from private to public markets, and has acted as President and CEO of TSXV traded companies.
 Sam is also a strong supporter of various charitable organizations and operates on multiple committees and boards for non-profits.